Most aches and pains will get better within a very short period of time.

-Back and neck pain are very common and probably is what we treat most often at the clinic.
+Back and neck pain are very common and probably what we treat most often at the clinic.
 Most backaches settle spontaneously within a day or so and the best thing to do is to keep active and avoid being in one position for too long.

 If it doesn’t seem to be settling down or if the pain moves into the buttock or leg, we can help.
 One of our experienced physiotherapists will do a thorough assessment and will organise a treatment plan with you.
 This may involve strengthening, stretching, advice re temporary activity modification, joint or nerve mobilisations/manipulation and a graduated return to full activity.

 Ahmad and Mariola are registered for the Irish Life Back-Up scheme.

 At Ashbourne Physiotherapy Clinic, we specialise in treating both acute and chronic sports injuries.
-Whether it is the niggly pain in the knee when you train, a torn hamstring, a sore groin muscle or a sprained ankle, we have experienced physiotherapists that can get you back to your sport as soon as is possible.
+Whether it is the niggly pain in the knee when you train, a torn hamstring, a sore groin muscle or a sprained ankle, we have experienced physiotherapists who can get you back to your sport as soon as possible.